Pain After an Accident? It Might Be Bursitis

 When you experience joint pain after a car accident, your car accident doctor will want to perform a physical examination of the affected area.
 They may also want to run diagnostic imaging tests like a CT scan or MRI to get a more detailed look at your joint and determine the root cause of your pain.
 An X-ray or ultrasound can also be used to rule out other possible injuries with similar symptoms.
 Once your doctor has diagnosed you with bursitis, they may recommend certain at-home remedies like resting and applying ice to the inflamed, tender area.
 Certain pain medications may help to temporarily mask the pain, though it is important to know that they do not treat the source of the pain.
 In some cases, your car accident doctor may recommend additional treatment to ensure you do not develop chronic pain or any other complications after the car accident.
 A car accident doctor may recommend non-invasive and conservative approaches at first, like exercises and physical therapy, to help strengthen muscles that support and stabilize the joint.
 In some cases, your doctor may recommend injections or surgery.

+If you are experiencing joint pain, stiffness, or swelling after an accident, even if it seems minor, getting evaluated is one of the most important steps you can take for your long-term health.
 To learn more about whether or not your pain is bursitis, visit a car accident doctor at AICA Orthopedics in Conyers.
 Our team of car accident doctors can provide you with an initial examination, diagnosis, diagnostic imaging tests, and treatment, all in one convenient location.

 SHARE: